|Search this site:|

 - Shredding: the whole building is demolished and the C & D waste (including glass) is crushed and shredded into pieces.

 Leadership in Energy and Environmental Design (LEED) is a rating system, developed by the U.S. Green Building Council, which aims to promote sustainable buildings, by awarding credit points in seven different categories.
 It addresses, amongst others, reduction of energy use, improvement to the indoor environment quality and the recycling of materials.
 One of these categories, Materials and Resources, enables credits to be earned on the basis of the recycled content of products.
-Glass for Europe issued the following statement to clarify how recycled content of glass products should be accounted for under the LEEP certification scheme.
+Glass for Europe revised its statement and wishes to explain how the definitions should be understood in the context of flat glass to clarify and bring uniformity to the quantification of recycled content under the LEED scheme.

 Between eight and nine million tonnes of end-of-life vehicle (ELV) waste is generated each year in the European Union.
 Automotive glass represents approximately 3% (by mass) of the total composition of a car.
 Recovering and dismantling automotive glass is a complex and therefore lengthy process.
 If the glass is recyclable, it needs to be properly dismantled from cars and sorted from the other scrap to remove the antenna, connectors and solders.
 Then, it needs to be treated in special facilities before it can be melted again as glass, or alternatively used as a secondary aggregate material to produce materials and products such as fibre glass and abrasives.